PowerCommands/PowerCommands2022/README.md

 - Added the feature to `Commands` command to pickup and display diagnostics about the latest RunResult (if any) for a given command (by name).
 - Log view is now the default action instead of viewing log files
 - Improved `cd` and `dir` command, added som nice new features to them
-- All Nuget packages has been updated.
+- Nuget packages has been updated.

  https://github.com/user-attachments/assets/b718cc18-2cbb-4812-b3a2-0d054e948a00